input-output-hk/mithril/docs/devbook/filter-slow-tests/README.md

 > [!IMPORTANT]
 > This script must be compatible with bash `3.2` as it will run on GitHub Actions macOS runners.

+> [!NOTE]
+> All paths are relative to the root of the repository.

 ## Introduction

+This is a devbook about the [`.github/workflows/scripts/filter-slow-tests.sh`](../../../.github/workflows/scripts/filter-slow-tests.sh) script.

-This devbook provides a script that generates a `cargo nextest` filterset that excludes all slow tests unless a related source path has been changed compared to a base branch or commit (`origin/main` by default).
+This script allows generating a `cargo nextest` filterset that excludes all known slow tests unless a related source path has been changed compared to a base branch or commit (`origin/main` by default).

 ## Usage